-We are asking our shareholders to indicate their support for our executive officer compensation.
-This proposal, commonly known as a "say-on-pay" proposal, gives our shareholders the opportunity to express their views on our executive compensation.
+We are again asking our shareholders to indicate their support for our executive officer compensation.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, program and practices described in this Proxy Statement in accordance with the SEC's compensation disclosure rules.
-Accordingly, we will ask our shareholders to vote "FOR" the approval, on an advisory basis, of executive compensation.
+Accordingly, we ask our shareholders to vote "FOR" the approval, on an advisory basis, of executive compensation.